What to Wear Kayak Fishing in Winter

 Kayak safety begins with knowledge.
 If you know what you need to have and do to stay safe, you’re far more likely to successfully roll through an emergency without panicking or suffering undue harm.

-There are quite a few items you should have with you when setting out to do some kayak fishing.
+There are several items you should have with you when setting out to do some kayak fishing.
 They include:

 • A life jacket or personal flotation device (PFD)